I’m writing to sound the alarm regarding the settlement movement’s plans for “creeping annexation” of East Jerusalem and the West Bank.

 Strong US leadership is desperately needed to help preserve the two-state solution.
 We must keep the pressure up on our leaders to preserve the vision of a two-state solution and not allow Netanyahu and his allies to kill it.

-That’s why the pro-Israel, pro-peace movement must do everything we can to sound the alarm about the threat posed by creeping annexation.
+That’s why the pro-Israel, pro-peace, pro-democracy movement must do everything we can to sound the alarm about the threat posed by creeping annexation.
 We need to rally our Jewish communities to make clear that destroying the path to the two-state solution puts the very future of Israel at risk.

 Those Israel advocates who have have denounced “unilateral” actions by Palestinians, including relatively minor and symbolic steps, like application to membership at international agencies, must not remain silent now, as Israel takes massive unilateral steps to change the facts on the ground.